FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Experimental Setup

+\textbf{How effectively does \unifiedmetric facilitate fault localisation by prioritising automatically generated test cases?} RQ2 aims to investigate the performance of \unifiedmetric when used in the IFL scenario described in Section~\ref{sec:ifl_scenario}.
+We conduct IFL as shown in Algorithm~\ref{algo:ours}, starting with an initial test suite, $T$, which contains only the \dfj-provided failing test cases.
+Our IFL scenario for RQ2 consists of the following elements:

-For each faulty program, we use EvoSuite version 1.0.7\footnote{This is not an official release, but is the most recent version on GitHub (commit no. \texttt{800e12}).} to generate the additional regression tests.
-To run the most recent version of EvoSuite, we use \dfj version 2.0.0, unlike the metric comparison study in Section~\ref{sec:comparison} that used 1.5.0.
-For each fault, we run EvoSuite\footnote{We set the maximum number of tests per class to 200.
-To avoid long and complex test cases being generated, the length of test case is limited to $20$.
-Other than that, the default configuration is used.} for each suspicious class\footnote{We use the \textit{classes.relevant} property in \dfj.}, limiting the target methods to only the suspicious methods.
-We use two time budgets, 3 and 10 minutes, and allocate the physical time budget to a class proportionally to the number of suspicious methods in the class.
-For example, under the 3-minute budget, suppose suspicious classes A and B contain 5 and 10 suspicious methods, respectively: we allocate $3 \times \frac{5}{5+10} = 1$ minute to class A, and $3 \times \frac{10}{5+10} = 2$ minutes to class B. We generate 20 test suites for each fault, using the 3- and 10-minute time budgets and ten random seeds.
+\emph{\underline{Test Generation}}: We employ \evo~\cite{fraser2011evosuite} version 1.0.7\footnote{This is not an official release but is the most recent version on GitHub (commit \texttt{800e12}).
+For each fault, the maximum number of tests per class is set to 200, and the length of a test case is limited to $20$ to avoid too complex test cases being generated, which is difficult for engineers to investigate.} as a test data generation tool.
+The target of regression test generation is restricted to only the methods covered by initial failing test cases, as specified in the property \texttt{relevant.classes} in \dfj.
+We use two time budgets ($b_t$), 3 and 10 minutes, and allocate the physical time budget to a class proportionally to the number of suspicious methods in the class.
+For example, consider suspicious classes A and B that contain five and ten suspicious methods, respectively.
+Under the 3-minute budget, we allocate 1 and 2 minutes to class A and B, respectively.
+We generate 10 test suites for each fault and time budget to cater for the randomness of \evo.

+\emph{\underline{Coverage \& FL}}: We measure the coverage achieved by generated test cases against all suspicious classes using Cobertura.
+We perform method level SBFL using Ochiai as described in Section~\ref{sec:comparison_protocol}.